 About the Artist

-Painter Sherri Wolfgang is known for her figurative works, which draw on sources ranging from Renaissance painting traditions in combination with Old Master painting techniques.
+Painter Sherri Wolfgang is known for her figurative works, which draw on Renaissance painting traditions in combination with Old Master painting techniques.
 Born in New York City, she received a BFA from Carnegie Mellon University, followed by graduate studies at New York University.

-As a young artist, Wolfgang founded an enormously successful illustration studio in New York City in 1983, The Dynamic Duo Studio, Inc. Throughthe years The Dynamic Duo Studio won numerous industry awards for its covers for the New York Times magazine, Worth, Barrons, Time, Forbes, Business Week, Der Spiegel plus other recognition for work that appeared in national and international newspapers.
-In addition, illustrations from The Dynamic Duo have been the centerpiece for some of the most famous advertising campaigns in the U.S. (Coca-Cola, IBM, Burger King, Reebok, NBC, Nike, MTV, and Nickleodeon).
+In 1983, Wolfgang founded a successful illustration studio, The Dynamic Duo Studio, Inc. Through the years, The Dynamic Duo Studio won numerous industry awards for its covers for The New York Times Magazine, Worth, Barrons, Time, Forbes, Business Week, Der Spiegel, among other recognition for work that appeared in national and international newspapers.
+In addition, illustrations from The Dynamic Duo Studio have been the centerpiece for some of the most famous advertising campaigns in the U.S. (including campaigns from Coca-Cola, IBM, Burger King, Reebok, NBC, Nike, MTV, and Nickelodeon, among others).
 Although Wolfgang’s early commercial career revolved around illustration, she has always maintained her fine art roots in traditional painting.